pods-framework/pods/readme.txt

 Check out http://podscms.org/ for our User Guide and many other resources to help you develop with Pods.

 = Create your own content types =
-A pod, or content type, is a named group of input fields.
-The Pods plugin lets you create your own content types.
-Instead of with custom post types, each content type gets its own table.
+A Pod is a content type which contains a user-defined set of fields.
+Each content type is stored in it's own table, where as WordPress Custom Post Types are normally all stored in one single table for them all.

-Create a variety of different input fields, including text, paragraph text, date, number, file upload, and relationship (called "pick") fields.
-Pick fields are extremely useful if you want to create relationships among your data.
-One example is if you want to relate an "event" item with one or more "speaker" items.
+Create a variety of different fields including: text, paragraph text, date, number, file upload, and relationship (called "pick") fields.

+Pick fields are useful if you want to create relationships between your content types.
+One example is if you want to relate an "event" with one or more "speaker".

 = Easily display your content =
 There are several ways to get Pods data to show up throughout your site: